NFL roundup: Ravens close in on playoff berth

 Last week he returned to practice for the first time since the injury but in a limited capacity before missing the game against New England.
 He was held out as a precaution but has been full-go this week while preparing for Pittsburgh’s visit to Houston.

-Jaguars: Jacksonville promoted receiver Jaelen Strong to the active roster, an indication Allen Hurns will miss his sixth consecutive game.
+JAGUARS: Jacksonville promoted receiver Jaelen Strong to the active roster, an indication Allen Hurns will miss his sixth consecutive game.
 To make room on the roster, the Jaguars (10-4) waived/injured first-year receiver Larry Pinkard (concussion).

 RAIDERS: Coach Jack Del Rio said there’s a “good chance” Oakland will have receiver Amari Cooper back after he missed last week’s game with a sprained ankle.